 heart muscle during a heart attack occurs in the first 6 hours, emergency

 treatment may prevent damage to the heart muscle and death.
 For men and women, the most common symptom is chest pain or pressure.
-But women are somewhat more likely than men to have other symptoms like shortness of breath, nausea, and back or jaw pain.
+But women are somewhat more likely than men to have other symptoms like shortness of breath, nausea, numbness,

 fear that chest pain always means that something is wrong with the heart.
 This is